Tel Hazor Israelite City Gate

 Overview

-The only complete vessel that belonged to an Iron I locus is a storage jar was found on a fragmentary floor that was sealed by the floor of the six-chambered gate passageway.
+The only complete vessel that belonged to an Iron Age I locus is a storage jar was found on a fragmentary floor that was sealed by the floor of the six-chambered gate passageway.

 Biblical Tradition